Affiliate links on Android Authority may earn us a commission. Learn more.

 Google bought Nest in 2014.
 Since then, the company has issued updated versions of the company’s original products while also launching a few new ones.
 Every Nest product is centered on a few main characteristics: Wi-Fi and internet-connection, integration with Google Assistant, and designed exclusively for in-home use.

-Most recently, Google launched the Nest Thermostat, a simpler and cheaper version of the Nest Learning Thermostat.
+In 2021, Google launched the Nest Thermostat, a simpler and cheaper version of the Nest Learning Thermostat.
 It’s the perfect entry point for people just putting together their smart home.

 The most famous Nest products, though, are the ones that Google originally released under its own branding.
-These would be the Google Nest Mini (aka the Google Home Mini), which is one of the world’s most popular smart speakers.
-The Google Nest Hub (aka the Google Home Hub) is a similar product but features a touchscreen display.
+These would be the Google Nest Mini (aka the Home Mini), which is one of the world’s most popular smart speakers.
+The Google Nest Hub (aka the Home Hub) is a similar product but features a touchscreen display.

 Gaming and entertainment